FirasAbouzahr/CollectiveRepo/Experimental PET Code Package/readme.md

 # Experimental PET-Detector Response Code Package:
 This python code suite is used to analyze and visualize experimental data outlining the detector response of PET scanners using PETSys readout-electronics.
 This is an ongoing project and thus far has callable functions to obtain canoncial detector performance parameters such energy resolution and coincidence time resolution as well as visualize their related plots, energy specra and time difference distributions, respectively.
 Other important analyses functions are currently being worked on.
 The goal is to eventually publish this as a python package.
-Below showcases the use of select tools offered by this suite.
+Below showcases the use of select tools offered by this suite:

-# Read-in data and convert to geometric channel ID
+## Read-in data and convert to geometric channel ID

 ```python